 This message was, of course, sent using the translating power of Morse code.

-The successful production of this first recording telegraph, along with the invention of Morse code, resulted in the creation of near-instant long-distance communication.
+The successful production of this first recording telegraph and the invention of Morse code resulted in the creation of near-instant long-distance communication.

 Even with the successful test in 1844, the government was still a little slow to adopt the technology.
 However, after about seven years, at least 50 telegraph companies were in operation.

-He was able to gain a big advantage over the South because of his ability to quickly communicate straight to the battlefield.
+He was able to gain a big advantage over the South because of his ability to communicate straight to the battlefield quickly.

-There were fewer lines between states in the South and so Confederate President Jefferson Davis didn't have the same opportunity.
+There were fewer lines between states in the South, so Confederate President Jefferson Davis didn’t have the same opportunity.